Real or not? Royals are contenders, Nolan Arenado helps MVP case

 — Jeff Hoffman (@hoff_23) June 19, 2017

-I love the announcers getting so excited, the fans getting so excited, the players getting so excited.
+I love the announcers getting so excited, the fans getting so excited and the players getting so excited.
 It's fun when you win!
 It's the kind of memorable home run that can help Arenado in a close MVP vote.
 Arenado also became the fifth player to complete a cycle with a walk-off home run -- Carlos Gonzalez did it for the Colorado Rockies in 2010 and the others were Dwight Evans, Cesar Tovar and Ken Boyer.
-And, yes, the Giants are terrible, but still an impressive four-game sweep for the Rockies.
+And, yes, the Giants are terrible, but still, an impressive four-game sweep for the Rockies.
 Catch Rockies fever, it's fantastic!

 Making Dad proud. #FathersDay pic.twitter.com/BtAW7N9gpp